Homogeneous projective varieties with semi-continuous rank function: Fundamental representations (classical groups)

-Moreover, all fundamental representations of $SO_n$ which are wild are 2-wild. \end{prop}
+Moreover, all fundamental representations of $SO_n$ which are r-discontinuous are 2-discontinuous. \end{prop}

 \begin{proof} The first statement is well known.
 Indeed, the group $SO_n$ has exactly two orbits in $\PP(\pi_1)$, namely, the quadric and its complement.
-The first one consists, by definition, of vectors of rank 1.
+The first one consists, by definition, of points of rank 1.
 The second one consists necessarily of points of rank 2.

 The second and third statement in the proposition are concerned with fundamental representations of $SO_n$, which are not the natural nor the spin representation.
 We handle the two statements at once.
 In the case $j=2$, the representation is actually the adjoint representation, i.e. $V(\pi_2)=\frak{so}_n$.
 Here results of \cite{Kaji-Yasukura-2000} show that $\sigma_2(\XX)\ne \XX\sqcup\XX_2$.
-Thus the rank function is wild.
+Thus the representation is 2-discontinuous.
 The remaining cases, $j\geq 3$, are reduced to the case $j=2$ via Proposition \ref{Prop Levi Reduction}.

 Now, we turn to the last statement of the proposition, concerning the spin representations.
 First, recall that, for even $n$, the geometric properties we are concerned with are the same for the two spin representations $V(\pi_{\ell-1})$ and $V(\pi_\ell)$.
-Also, either one of these representations remains irreducible when restricted to $Spin_{n-1}$, and furthermore, $Spin_{n-1}$ acts transitively on the closed orbit of $Spin_n)$ in $\PP(\pi_\ell)$.
+Also, either one of these representations remains irreducible when restricted to $Spin_{n-1}$ and, furthermore, $Spin_{n-1}$ acts transitively on the closed orbit of $Spin_n$ in $\PP(\pi_\ell)$.
 Thus, it is enough to check statement 3) for the representations $V(\pi_\ell)$ of $Spin_{2\ell}$.
 Let $\XX$ denote the closed orbit of $Spin_{2\ell}$ in $\PP(\pi_\ell)$.

-It is shown, in \cite{Charlton-Thesis-1997} Section 3.5, that for $2\ell=12$ the secant variety $\sigma_2(\XX)$ contains elements of rank 3.
-Thus the representation $V(\pi_6)$ of $Spin_{12}$ is 2-wild.
-Using Proposition~\ref{Predl}, we deduce that the representation $V(\pi_\ell)$ of $Spin_{2\ell}$ is wild for all $\ell\geq 6$.
-So, according to the remarks made earlier in this proof, the spin representations of $Spin_n$ are wild for $n\geq11$.
+It is shown, in \cite[Section 3.5]{Charlton-Thesis-1997}, that for $2\ell=12$ the secant variety $\sigma_2(\XX)$ contains elements of rank 3.
+Thus the representation $V(\pi_6)$ of $Spin_{12}$ is 2-discontinuous.
+Using Proposition~\ref{Predl}, we deduce that the representation $V(\pi_\ell)$ of $Spin_{2\ell}$ is r-discontinuous for all $\ell\geq 6$.
+So, according to the remarks made earlier in this proof, the spin representations of $Spin_n$ are 2-discontinuous for $n\geq11$.